shivasiddharth/GassistPi/README.md

 *******************************************************************
 ### **CUSTOM ACTIONS IN Non-English LANGUAGES**
 ************************************************
-Languages supported: French, Italian, Spanish and German.
+Languages supported: French, Italian, Spanish, Dutch and German.

 In the **config.yaml** file, under the **Languages and Choice** option set your desired language.